 As mentioned above, these concerns can often be better managed when treated early and appropriately.
 This is another reason as to why it is important for a mother to be honest with her doctor and her child’s doctor about her alcohol consumption while pregnant.

+Alcohol misuse in pregnancy is a significant public health issue and the focal point of extensive media attention.
 We mentioned earlier in the article that there are resources available to women who struggle to stop drinking when they learn about their pregnancy.